archusXIV/mpv-playlists-manager/README.md

 ## can be launch also from these commands

 ```
 mpm -c|--config   # edit mpm config
-mpm -e|--edit    # edit a playlist from a list; or with argument eg: mpm --edit <myPlaylistName>
+mpm -e|--edit <?> # edit a playlist from a list; or with an argument:
+                    mpm --edit <myPlaylistName>
 mpm -h|--help     # launches less /usr/local/share/doc/mpm/help
-mpm -l|--load    # launches the play/download function; or with argument eg: mpm --load <myPlaylistName>
+mpm -l|--load <?> # launches the play/download function; or with an argument:
+                    mpm --load <myPlaylistName>
 mpm -p|--local    # launches the load local function
 mpm -v|--version  # prints mpm version
 ```

 ## Please update your mpmrc file on each release
-When upgrading mpm, a ~/.config/mpm/mpmrc.diff will be created so you can merge new additions, some of them are **crucial**...
+When upgrading mpm, a ~/.config/mpm/mpmrc.diff will be created and merged with your mpmrc file, of course a backup will be generated under mpmrc.orig.
+Remember some of the changes are **crucial**...

 ## Changelog:
+- Added ncmpvc cheatsheet by typing 'm' in main window
+- Added _MpvControl function to deal with mpv interactions.
+    - This works when mpvc_tui variable is filled or not,
+    - use_mpvc must be set to 'yes/no'
+- Added more keyboard shortcuts for the main window (see help screen).
 - Added option to directly edit a playlist; mpm --edit <myPlaylistName> (case sensitive, no extension).
 - In _SelectLocalDir function, empty directories are no longer listed.
-- Fixed bug when trying to upgrade to version 2.0-2
-- Added option to load a playlist directly; mpm --load <myPlaylistName> (case sensitive, no extension).
-- Added long options support eg: mpm --config, mpm --help.

 ## Recent additions
 - Mpv terminal user interface can be used to pick & choose playlist items while mpv is running.